jsford/nanoplan/README.md

 **nanoplan** is a header-only C++11 library for search-based robot planning.
 The primary design goals are correctness, ease-of-use, and efficiency (in that order).

+## Demo
+The demo included with nanoplan will generate a 2d maze and search for a path from the top-left to the bottom-right.
+New obstacles appear with each iteration.
+Depending on the search algorithm you select, replanning will be much more efficient than planning from scratch.

 <p align="center" width="100%">
     <img width="60%" src="images/demo.gif">